 Essentially, just be kind and say…

-- You’re a (fucking – for some reason, this always makes me want to swear) hero.
-Whether the baby surged out with the assistance of nothing but some grunting and a Golden Thread breath; whether that brand new human was air-lifted out of the sunroof; or whether the mum had a giant set of spoons shoved up her foof, wrapped around the baby’s head and heaved on like a stubborn cork in a bottle… whatever the story, that woman is a (fucking) hero.
+- You’re a hero.
+Whether the baby surged out with the assistance of nothing but some grunting and a Golden Thread breath; whether that brand new human was air-lifted out of the sunroof; or whether the mum had a giant set of spoons shoved up her foof, wrapped around the baby’s head and heaved on like a stuck cork in a bottle… whatever the story, that woman is a hero.

 Even more importantly, she needs to be told that.
-I might even argue that she needs to be told that MORE if she has had a difficult experience, such are the dreadful mind tricks that a new mum can play on herself.
+I might even argue that she needs to be told that MORE if she has had a difficult experience, such are the dreadful tricks that a new mum’s mind can play on her.

 Sharing can lift the burden, not necessarily of the feelings themselves, but certainly of feeling alone with them.
 It’s easy to feel like you are the only terrible mother/ human being who ever wanted to keep walking past the bins, to the end of the street, onto a bus, to the airport to fly away and never come back.

 She just took out the recycling, you imagine your confused other half lamenting, and you dutifully turn round and trudge back into the house.

 Sharing means a new mum can realise that these feelings are normal – the adjustment is huge, and it’s ok to struggle with it.
 And while I don’t wish to insult anyone who genuinely enjoys the weeping (eyes, boobs, wounds) and wiping (hands, bums, noses, floors, your clothes, the baby’s face) of early motherhood, it is my experience that as soon as I venture “It’s a bit shit, isn’t it?”, the floodgates open.

 Because it’s NOT easy – for many people – and we need to talk about this, normalise it, so that no one feels shitty for finding it so.